 - Loan – Take a £30 loan and reduce your income.

 A new sixth action has also been added to Brass Birmingham:

 - Scout – Discard three cards and take a wild location and wild industry card.
 (This action replaces Double Action Build in original Brass.)

 Brass Birmingham adds other elements to the original version of Brass, including the addition of Breweries, Manufacturers, Potteries and larger coal and iron market sizes.

 Brewing is one of the most significant additions to Birmingham.
 You must now sell your product through traders located around the edges of the board.
 Each of these traders are looking for a specific type of good each game.
 To sell cotton, pottery, or manufactured goods to these traders, you must also “grease the wheels of industry” by consuming beer.

 For example, a level one cotton mill requires one beer to flip.
 As an incentive to sell early, the first player to sell to a trader receives free beer.

 Final Thoughts on Brass Birmingham

 Brass Birmingham is not a light game, rather it’s a must for anyone looking for an intense, brain burning euro.
-Gameplay requires both strong strategy and flexible tactics to manage competing demands.
-Interaction between the players comes through competition for the different markets, although this is less than in Lancashire, which has less industries.
+Gameplay requires both a strong strategy and flexible tactics to manage competing demands.
+Interaction between the players comes through competition for the different markets, although this is less than in Lancashire, which has fewer industries.